 Other options for decorating the bedroom include:

-- Duvet cover: The tree and owl design duvet is lightweight and can be used any season.
+- Duvet cover bedding set: The tree and owl design duvet is lightweight and can be used any season.
 This is a great choice for an eclectic or modern room design.

 - Lighting: Choose from a beaded night light, hand-craft glass accent lamp or several other table lamps.